DIAMONDS ARE FOREVER

 or How to Diamond a Mach1

-Click here to follow a long restoration process
+Click here to follow the details of a long restoration process

 A Bond car look-a-like ...